About Camp Okoboji

 New buildings and facilities were constantly being planned and constructed, from the time of purchase until the present time as we continue to update the Camp.

-Between 1958 and 1959 the dormitory Weber was built and dedicated.
+Between 1958 and 1959, Weber (a multi-unit facility) was built and dedicated.
 It was named in honor of the Reverend A.C.
-Weber from Hartley, who gave much preliminary direction toward the purchase of the Camp.
+Weber from Hartley, IA, who gave much preliminary direction toward the purchase of the Camp.

-Breezy Point Cabin and property was purchased in 1976, and the Hansen House was moved onto Camp's property in 1982.
+Breezy Point cabin (now Ecclesiastes) and property was purchased in 1976, and the Hansen House (now Exodus) was moved onto Camp's property in 1982.

-The new Marflow, Meyer, Immanuel and Lake View Cabins have all been built since 1990.
+The new Marflow, Meyer, Immanuel, and Lake View (now Numbers) cabins have all been built since 1990.

-Camp's largest group facility, Bats Roost, was completed in 1992 and has a 96-person sleeping capacity.
+Camp's largest group facility, Bats Roost (now Bethel Retreat Center), was completed in 1992 and has a 96-person sleeping capacity.
 An original Bats Roost burned in 1968.
-It was replaced with a 36 bed dormitory-this section is the anchor unit for the present facility.
+It was replaced with a 36-bed dormitory--this section is the anchor unit for the present facility.

 Many changes have taken place at Camp Okoboji since its dedication in 1940.
-The Camp now operates year-round, with very few weekend dates left open in the months of fall, winter and spring.
-Families, gatherings, congregation boards and auxiliaries, congregation groups, business meetings and weddings are just a few of the events that are held in the Camp's facilities.
-The winter sleeping capacity is approximately 190, using Bats Roost, Memorial Hall and seven winterized housekeeping units.
+The Camp now operates year-round, with very few weekend dates left open in the months of fall, winter, and spring.
+Families, gatherings, congregation boards and auxiliaries, congregation groups, business meetings, and weddings are just a few of the events that are held in the Camp's facilities.
+The winter sleeping capacity is approximately 290, using Bethel Retreat Center, Joppa Hall and twelve winterized housekeeping units.

 Past and present Camp managers/directors: